The Anatomy of Change

 Real change starts from deep within.
-It does not come from an idea that pops into your head after reading an article about health, fitness and New Year’s resolutions, like this one, unless that idea has been bubbling under the surface for some time.
-Real change comes from a need, a deep desire that wells up and fills your mind and body and emotions.
+It does not come from an idea that pops into your head after reading an article about health, fitness and New Year’s resolutions, unless that idea has been bubbling under the surface for some time.
+Real change comes from a need, a deep desire that wells up and fills your mind and body an internal drive.
 However, no matter how powerful that desire is, it needs to be treated with care: nurtured, fed, watered, and given air and sunlight to grow.

 The New Year is a great time to plan how you are going to cultivate those heartfelt desires that will bring you the greatest satisfaction in life.
 The plan is how real change happens.

 Step 1: Make a Choice

 No one but you can determine what is truly best for your life.
 Your friend wants to train for a marathon, but you know running a half marathon would be a better choice for you this year.
 Society tells you to lose weight, but you know that what really matters is that you eat healthy food, exercise and eliminate sugar.
 You don’t want to focus on the weight right now.
 Your family tells you to stay at the job that is financially lucrative, but you love teaching.

 You need to make a choice about what is best for you.

 Step 2: Visualize your Goal